|Nutritional Guidelines (per serving)|

 - 2 tablespoons dark soy sauce

-- 1 1/2 tablespoons Chinese rice wine or dry sherry
+- 1 and 1/2 tablespoons Chinese rice wine or dry sherry

 - 1 tablespoon oyster sauce